 My dad was an offshore oil rig worker for the first part of my life.

 He worked in the Gulf and would be gone for weeks at a time.
 We’d drive down to the coast to pick him up: my mom and little brother and me.
 It’s funny – I don’t remember missing him while he was gone, but I do remember being so excited when he was back.

 Every time when we got down there, he would have a bag of M&Ms in the pocket of his green windbreaker with the oil rig patch on the arm.
 That was before M&Ms started using space age plastic-paper to make their packaging; they were just made of good old paper-paper.
 My dad would tear the package in half and then Travis and I would each have a little paper cup of candy!
 Just like magic!
 I was always amazed that no M&Ms were ever spilt.
 Well, never spilled during the division; I’m sure we spilled plenty in the back seat of the car.

 Once he was home, it was really fun.
 There was fort building and swing-pushing and there was lots of chili on the table.
-I think I’ve mentioned before that chili (and its delicious brother: chili-mac) was my dad’s specialty.
+I think I’ve mentioned before that chili (and its delicious brother: chili-mac) was my dad’s specialty, next to chicken-fried steak.
 I remember him telling me how to make it when I was pretty little.
 We would pick chile petins from the yard.
 Sometimes, he’d use venison.
 I heard all about how Texans don’t put beans in chili.
 He measured all the spices in “palmfuls”.
 I thought that was just incredible.
 I still do think his chili is incredible.

 - 1 pound ground beef (or 1 pound stew meat chunks)

 - 28 ounce can whole tomatoes or 1½ pounds (4 cups chopped) fresh tomatoes

 - 16 ounce can tomato sauce or 2 more cups fresh diced tomatoes

 - 2-5 jalapenos, chopped (depending on your taste)